OpenEvalProject/evals/manuscripts/elife-89317/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/89317/elife-89317-fig5-v1.jpg)

-**Figure 5.:** Slc6a8 knockout mice.(A) Neuronal depolarization induced by 70 mM K+ and time points for collecting the release sample.
+**Figure 5.:** (A) Neuronal depolarization induced by 70 mM K+ and time points for collecting the release sample.
 ‘Control’ samples were collected 1.5 min to 0.5 min before K+ stimulation, ‘70 mM K+’ artificial cerebrospinal fluid (ACSF) samples were collected during 70 mM K+ stimulation, and ‘wash’ samples were collected 10 min after washout with ACSF.
 Efflux of glutamate (Glu) (B), gamma-aminobutyric acid (GABA) (C), or Cr (D) from WT or Slc6a8 KO male mice (n = 7 samples per group).
 Note that a small amount of Cr released in Slc6a8 KO mice did not return to the baseline after 10 min of washing.
 (E–G) Ca2+-dependent release of Glu, GABA, and Cr in WT and Slc6a8 KO mice (n = 5 samples per group). ***p<0.001, ns, not significant.
-One-way ANOVA with Tukey’s correction. #p<0.05, ##p<0.01, paired t-test.Figure 5—source data 1.Figure 5B–G.
+One-way ANOVA with Tukey’s correction. #p<0.05, ##p<0.01, paired t-test.

 In the presence of Ca2+, depolarization with elevated extracellular K+ led to robust release of Glu and GABA in slices from WT (Slc6a8+/Y) mice (n = 7 per group, Figure 5B and C).
 After 10 min wash, levels of Glu and GABA returned to the baseline (Figure 5B and C).
 In the presence of Ca2+, depolarization with elevated K+ led to robust release of Cr.
 Extracellular Cr returned to the baseline after 10 min wash (Figure 5D).
 For quantification, the stimulated releases of metabolites were calculated by subtracting the basal levels from the total releases in response to K+ stimulation.
 In the presence of Ca2+, K+ stimulation induced the efflux of Glu, GABA, and Cr at 0.46, 0.33, and 0.086 nmol/min, respectively (n = 7 per group) (Figure 5B–D).
 From the detection limits of ACh and 5-HT in our system, we inferred that the efflux rate for ACh was lower than 0.001 nmol/min and that for 5-HT lower than 0.003 nmol/min.
 The efflux rate for Cr in brain slices is lower than those of Glu and GABA, but higher than those for ACh and 5-HT.